thekaigonzalez/KTerminal/README.md

 # A Tour Inside KTerminal
 ## Directories
-The directories in KTerminal are based off of the linux source tree. featuring usr, drivers, crypto, and fs.
+The directories in KTerminal are based off of the linux source tree. featuring usr, drivers, and fs.
 As well as a system.home directory where apps are stored.
 ## Apps & Games
 The games that come packaged in feature